WIZnet-ioNIC/WIZnet-PICO-C/examples/tftp/README.md

 #define PIN_RST 25
 ```

-2. Setup network configuration such as IP in 'w5x00_sntp.c' which is the SNTP example in 'WIZnet-PICO-C/examples/sntp/' directory.
+2. Setup network configuration such as IP in 'w5x00_tftp_client.c' which is the TFTP client example in 'WIZnet-PICO-C/examples/tftp/' directory.

 Setup IP and other network settings to suit your network environment.